ImJustBlurr/Public-Spotify-Liked-Songs/README.md

 # Public Spotify Liked Songs Playlist
-A python program to automatically add your liked songs to a public spotify playlist.
+A python program to automatically add 100 of your liked songs to a public spotify playlist.

 ## Instructions
 1. **Install Dependencies**